abbeylawal/DataCamp-Master-Project/Writing Functions for Product Analysis/README.md

 # Writing Functions for Product Analysis
 Use coding best practices and functions to improve a script!
+# Overview
+ Prject is based on writing NPS product fuctions....
+NPS, or Net Promoter Score, measures customer experience of your brand and provides the best metric to anchor your customer experience management program.
 ## Prerequistes
   Writing Functions in Python
   Data Manipulation with Pandas